Get-Into-Web3/6-days-of-solidity/README.md

     such feature so that user can easily make their own choice of Zombie.

   CHAPTER 1: Contracts

-    ```
-    - Contracts is nothing just the piece of code which get migrated into blockchain and once it get migrated into
-      blockchain it become immutable.
+    Contracts is nothing just the piece of code which get migrated into blockchain and once it get migrated into blockchain it become immutable.
-    - Do take care of this line as well before writing solidity.
-It is just kind of compiler version.
-      pragma solidity >=0.5.0 <0.6.0;
+    Do take care of this line as well before writing solidity.
+It is just kind of compiler version. pragma solidity >=0.5.0 <0.6.0;
-    ```

   CHAPTER 2: State Variables & Integers

     State variables are permanently stored in contract storage.
 This means they're written to the Ethereum blockchain.
     Unsigned Integers: (uint) It is non-negative integers.
-    Signed Integers: (int) for positive integers in solidity.
+    Signed Integers: (int) for any integers in solidity.

   CHAPTER 3: Math Operations